MIUIByMaki/RN8/terms.md

 # 3. Failure to Follow Guides:

 3.1.
 I'ts recommend following the installation and configuration [guides](https://github.com/MIUIByMaki/RN8/blob/main/flashguide.md#flash-guide) provided for the ROM.
 Failure to adhere to the provided instructions may result in problems during the installation and use of the ROM.
+For MakiUI, there's a [specific flash guide](https://telegra.ph/Flash-Guide---MakiUI-08-12).

 3.2.
 I am not responsible for any damage to your device caused by non-compliance with the installation and configuration guides.